5th Battalion, South Lancashire Regiment: 3rd Ypres

 The 55th Division took part in the Battle of Pilckem Ridge, the opening phase of the 3rd Battle of Ypres, on 31 July 1917.
 The 1/5th Bn had been withdrawn from the line for training during June, and moved up to its assembly position on 30 July.
 Its role in the attack was to support the attack by the leading battalions, passing through to take the second objective on the 'Black Line'.
 The leading wave went over the top at 03.50, and the 1/5th advanced at 05.05.
 As it advanced towards the Black Line the firing became heavier and the platoons advanced by short rushes until they got to within 200 yards of the objective.
 Here they were checked until two tanks came up and allowed the battalion to resume its advance and clear the enemy dug-outs.
 Despite harassing fire and bombardment the battalion consolidated its position in Capricorn Trench, which was the most advanced reached by the British on that depressing day.
 Although 55th Division's casualties were unusually high, 1/5th Bn suffered moderately, with 28 killed, 138 wounded and 12 missing.
-After holding Capricon Trench through torrents of rain and consequent mud, it was taken out of the line on 4 August.
+After holding Capricorn Trench through torrents of rain and consequent mud, it was taken out of the line on 4 August.

 The battalion returned to the same sector in September and was in reserve when 55th Division attacked Gravenstafel Ridge in the Battle of the Menin Road Ridge in 20 September.
 About mid-day, the 1/5th was ordered to send up 'B' and 'C' Companies to continue the attack on Hill 37, which was holding out.
 The two companies advanced by rushes and took the position.
 Not knowing of this success, the rest of the battalion was ordered up to take Hill 37 and Gallipoli Copse.
 Finding Hill 37 already in their hands, the rest of the 1/5th carried on the capture Gallipoli Copse and consolidate before the expected German counter-attack.
 Assisted by heavy artillery fire, this nearly succeeded, and the situation for 1/5th Bn became precarious, with both flanks in the air and ammunition running out, but it held its positions until nightfall, when the rest of 55th Division was able to link up from either flank.
 There was a further counter-attack the following day, which the battalion repulsed with heavy casualties.
 Its own casualties when relieved on 22 September had been comparatively light given the severity of the fighting: 27 killed and 143 wounded.